mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Kip," I uttered in a broken voice.
 He let go and Fajro collapsed to the floor while the magistrate rushed over to check on him.

-"He's breathing, but unconscious," said the magistrate.
+"He's unconscious," said the magistrate.
 "What were you thinking?"

 Kipnu looked back at them, his anger turning to concern.
 He knew there was no going back; that he'd damned himself to the dark island.